Table of Contents

 Playing bard well means acknowledging its weaknesses, deck stagnation, or often known in the Realm’s Rising community as ‘bricking’, where you find yourself with a hand that essentially adds no value to your turn.
 Not enough economy to make a beneficial purchase, no draws to bring preferential cards into play, no damage to stun opposing champions, and so forth.
 This becomes more devastating to your chances of victory as the game progresses from the mid-game to the late game, particularly against heroes who are inherently resistant to ‘bricking’, such as wizards.

 To win consistently you need to be able to end most games by turn 12 for most classes at the higher levels where you have your ability and skill at maximum level.
 As such deck bloat is a little less important as you’re expecting most games to end before you reach your 3rd shuffle or soon afterwards, so priority for high damage cards is key here, whilst denying healing cards from your opponent and any cards which have beneficial ally abilities.
-The exception being cleric where games are expected to move out of the mid-game and into the late game, and out champ walling/sacrifice cards before far more important.
+The exception being cleric where games are expected to move out of the mid-game and into the late game, and out champ walling/sacrifice cards become far more important.

 Use your songs

-As seen earlier, the songs within your deck all carry their own faction; ‘Guild Tale’ with guild, ‘Imperial Anthem’ for imperial and ‘Song of the Wild’ has the wild faction.
+As seen earlier the songs within your deck all carry their own faction; ‘Guild Tale’ with guild, ‘Imperial Anthem’ for imperial and ‘Song of the Wild’ has the wild faction.
 Not only do these cards have their own faction, but they also provide quite useful card effects for their particular faction which makes accounting for how you could make use of these effects VERY important BEFORE you decide on performing irreversible actions, such as discarding and then drawing a card.

 • ‘Guild Tale’ allows for top-decking the next guild champion acquired.
 This effect can be utilized in a number of ways including squaring off your deck to prevent a deck flip, adding enough damage on the following turn if expecting to clear champs (champions that stun such as ‘Droga – Guild Enforcer’ can be quite useful here), setting yourself up for an economy turn with ‘Ren – Bounty Hunter’ (if your opponent has champions to stun next turn and you can faction or you’re level 9+ and then can use your armour to activate the ally ability for the 3 gold) or simply adding damage/draw/defense by top-decking ‘Parov – The Enforcer’.